New York gynecologist indicted on federal charges of sexually assaulting patients

 Hadden, 62, was arrested by federal authorities at 6 a.m. in New Jersey, Strauss said.

-Prosecutors allege Hadden sexually assaulted dozens of women who were his patients at his OB/GYN practice from 1993 and 2012 “under the guise of purported medical examinations,” Strauss said.
+Prosecutors allege that Hadden sexually assaulted dozens of women who were his patients at his OB/GYN practice from 1993 and 2012 “under the guise of purported medical examinations,” Strauss said.

 “Hadden acted as a predator in a white coat,” Strauss said.

-At least one of the victims listed in the indictment, who Hadden delivered himself, was underage during the alleged assault, Strauss said.
+At least one of the victims listed in the indictment, whom Hadden had delivered himself, was underage during the alleged assault, Strauss said.
 It was not immediately clear why federal prosecutors listed six of the growing number of women who have accused Hadden, and the U.S. attorney’s office declined to comment further.

 Hadden targeted unwitting women, according to Strauss, including many victims who saw Hadden as their first gynecologist.